druce/OpenAIAgentsSDK/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-### Built with ❤️ using OpenAI Agents SDK, Claude Code, Windsurf, Python, Pandas, Jupyter, Langfuse, Playwright and other great tools
+### Built with ❤️ using OpenAI Agents SDK, Claude Code, Windsurf, Python, Pandas, Jupyter, Langfuse, Playwright and other great tools!

 ---